Rishikesh-pal/java-practice/out/production/java-practice/README.md

 8) Java Program to Print Odd and Even Numbers from an array✅
 9) Java Program to copy all elements of one array into another array✅
 10) Java Program to find the frequency of each element in the array✅
-11) Java Program to print the duplicate elements of an array
+11) Java Program to print the duplicate elements of an array✅
 12) Java Program to Find 2nd Largest Number in an array✅
 13) Java to Program Find 2nd Smallest Number in an array✅

 **String Programs**
 1) Java Program to count the total number of characters in a string✅
-2) Java Program to count the total number of vowels and consonants in a string
+2) Java Program to count the total number of vowels and consonants in a string✅
-3) Java Program to remove all the white spaces from a string
+3) Java Program to remove all the white spaces from a string✅
-4) Java Program to replace lower-case characters with upper-case and vice-versa
+4) Java Program to replace lower-case characters with upper-case and vice-versa✅
-5) Java Program to replace the spaces of a string with a specific character
+5) Java Program to replace the spaces of a string with a specific character✅
 6) Java Program to find Reverse of the string✅
-7) Java program to find the duplicate characters in a string
+7) Java program to find the duplicate characters in a string✅
 8) Java Program to find the frequency of characters
-9) Java Program to separate the Individual Characters from a String
+9) Java Program to separate the Individual Characters from a String✅
 10) Java Program to swap two string variables without using third variable✅
-11) Reverse String in Java Word by Word
+11) Reverse String in Java Word by Word ✅

 **Selenium Programs**
 1) How to handle the DropDown or ListBox